TomographicImaging/CIL/README.md

  #### `Function`

- A `function` represents a mathematical function of one or more inputs is intended to accept `DataContainer`s as input as well as any additional parameters.
+ A `function` represents a mathematical function of one or more inputs and is intended to accept `DataContainer`s as input as well as any additional parameters.
+ Fixed parameters can be passed in during the creation of the `function` object.
- Its methods reflect the properties of the function, for example, if the function represented is differentiable the `function` should contain a method `grad` which should return the gradient of the function evaluated at an input point.
+ The methods of the `function` reflect the properties of it, for example, if the function represented is differentiable the `function` should contain a method `grad` which should return the gradient of the function evaluated at an input point.
 If the function is not differentiable but allows a simple proximal operator, the method `prox` should return the proxial operator evaluated at an input point.
-It is also possible to evaluate the function value using the method `fun`.
+The function value is evaluated by calling the function itself, e.g. `f(x)` for a `function` `f` and input point `x`.

  #### `Algorithm`